Burning foot pain is a common complaint, usually as a result of damage to the nerves of the foot or leg.

 Symptoms: Burning foot pain especially when walking, weakness, muscle cramp, sores or ulcers, changes in skin colour (usually blue/purple), decreased hair and nail growth.
 May affect one or both feet.
 Symptoms usually get worse with activity and improve with rest

-Treatment: Treatment aims to control the symptoms and stop progression of the disease.
+Treatment: Treatment for PVD aims to control the symptoms and stop progression of the disease.
 It usually involves modifying your lifestyle such as regular exercise, stopping smoking and a healthy diet, treatment of associated conditions such as diabetes, medication and in some cases surgery

-What Is It: Compression of the tibial nerve as it passes through the tarsal tunnel (a space between the foot bones) on the inner side of the foot near the ankle
+Another possible cause of burning on the side of the foot is Tarsal Tunnel Syndrome.
+With tarsal tunnel syndrome, there is compression of the tibial nerve as it passes through the tarsal tunnel (a space between the foot bones) on the inner side of the foot near the ankle

 Causes: Prolonged high blood sugar levels damage the blood vessels that supply the nerves with oxygen and nutrients and affect how the nerves transmit signals